Asian American and Pacific Islander Heritage Month

 As a hub for showcasing food and shopping from Minneapolis' diverse communities, Midtown Global Market not only offers a wide variety of Asian cuisine including, Intown Sushi, Pham’s Rice Bowl, and Sabbai Cuisine, but it also is home to a unique Tibetan shop, Tibet Arts & Gifts, filled with rare clothing, accessories and home decor from the Himalayas.

-Como Park and Conservatory
+Como Park Zoo & Conservatory

-At Como Park and Conservatory's Ordway Gardens you will find Minnesota's only top-curated Japanese plant collection.
+At Como Park Zoo & Conservatory's Ordway Gardens you will find Minnesota's only top-curated Japanese plant collection.
 Within the garden is a Bonsai tree collection that honors Japanese art.
 The Charlotte Partridge Ordway Japanese Garden was created by renowned landscape designer, Masami Matsuda from Nagasaki.
 His creation serves to honor Japanese design principals using Minnesota plants and trees.

 Weisman Art Museum